FredKSchott/snowpack/www/_template/guides/svelte.md

 Your site is a little plain, so in this step you'll add an image and animate it with CSS.

-> 💡 Tip: as you're doing this, you should not need to reload the page or restart Snowpack.
-Snowpack automatically updates the project in the browser as you edit code.

 Add this file [`logo.svg`](https://github.com/snowpackjs/snowpack/blob/master/create-snowpack-app/app-template-svelte/public/logo.svg) to your `public` directory.
 Now you can add it to your `App.svelte`

 ```diff